ID

 • Transposable elements and evolution of the Brassica genome

 • Allopolyploidization and activation of TEs: structural and functional analysis of newly synthesized B. napus allotetraploids (Véronique Sarilar, PhD student / coll.
-Philippe Brabant, Johann Joets - UMR GV Le Moulon)
+Philippe Brabant, Johann Joets - UMR GQE-Le Moulon)

 Molecular and functional characterization of genetic components of resistance to clubroot ( Plasmodiophora brassicae ) in Arabidopsis thaliana and Brassica napus